Food Health Social Issues

 Processed Soy Foods

-Most of the soy consumed directly by people is turned into soybean oil, soy protein isolates, and other refined products.
-These highly processed foods aren’t as good for you as eating whole soy foods.
-Soy oil contains none of the protein, fiber, or isoflavones that are so beneficial.
-And processed soy foods such as soy hot dogs, ice cream, or snack bars have much lower amounts of isoflavones than whole soy foods.
+Soy oil contains none of the beneficial protein, fiber, or isoflavones.
+Processed soy foods, such as soy hot dogs, ice cream, or snack bars, have much lower amounts of isoflavones than whole soy foods.
 They also tend to contain chemical additives, fewer overall nutrients, and have higher concentrations of trypsin inhibitor, which makes them harder to digest than whole soy foods.
 Furthermore, unless the soy-containing foods are certified organic or certified non-GMO, they contain genetically engineered soy.

 Genetically Engineered Soy